NTUHEP-Tstar/TstarAnalysis/BaseLineSelector/README.md

 # BaseLineSelector

 Baseline selections and variable caching to reduce the MINIAOD files to a size that could be handled by single user.
-For the reasoning and details for what the selection are, read the [documentation](http://yichen.web.cern.ch/yichen/slides/tstar_summary/)
+For the reasoning and details for what the selection are, read the [documentation](http://yichen.web.cern.ch/yichen/slides/tstar_summary/).
+For object selections see the soruce code in [`src`](src).

 ## structure: